ModelEarth/io/coders/README.md

 Mark your calendar and join in our [Earth Day AI projects](../)

 We'll use our Earthscape Chatbot UI fork to combine over 100 LLMs with Data Science visualizations.
-Real-time Natural language processing (NLP) processing of chats will pull locations, impact areas and UN goals for our chart output within cinematic page headers.
+Real-time Natural language processing (NLP) of chats will pull locations, impact areas and UN goals for our chart output within cinematic page headers.
 <br>